Daniel2369/Cortex-XSOAR-Salesforce-Case-Filtering/README.md

 ## Motivation

 This project was born from my experience as a Senior Technical Support Engineer within the Cortex XSOAR team.
+Each day, I faced the time-consuming task of manually reviewing all of my Salesforce cases to understand the CaseHistory statuses, which could take anywhere from 15 to 30 minutes daily.
+This manual effort was inefficient and repetitive, so I set out to automate the process.

-By leveraging my knowledge in the field, I created this tool to simplify my daily workflow, automate the extraction and parsing of Salesforce cases, and improve overall efficiency in case management.
-The Slack alerting feature was added to ensure that important case events are immediately communicated to the team.
+Leveraging my knowledge of Python and the DemistoSDK, I built this tool to automate the extraction and parsing of Salesforce cases, streamlining my workflow.
+By integrating Palo Alto Networks' Cortex XSOAR as the automation platform, I was able to significantly reduce the time spent on these tasks, while also demonstrating my technical expertise.

+In addition, I added Slack alerting to ensure that critical case events are communicated to the team immediately.
+This solution not only saves me time, but it also benefits my team by providing better visibility into case status changes and improving our collective response times.
+Ultimately, this project has helped us deliver more efficient and responsive support to our customers, while also improving internal workflows and statistics for the entire team.

-Feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/daniel-berliant-6725241a9/) for more about my background.
+Feel free to explore my [LinkedIn profile](https://www.linkedin.com/in/daniel-berliant-6725241a9/) to learn more about my professional background and experience.

 ## Features